How to Choose a Controller

 All of these are important features you may want to consider when deciding on a controller.
 If you need more advice talk to one of our experts at 0800 130 905

-Modular Decoder Systems are a way for your controller to have up to 54 stations with only two-wire cable needed.
-Each solenoid valve requires a decoder wired in and this allows the controller to identify each individual solenoid valve. the benefit of the decoder system is having two-wire cable for your whole system, as well as accurate feedback on individual solenoid performance.
+Modular Decoder Systems are a way for your controller to have up to 54 stations with only a two-wire cable needed.
+Each solenoid valve requires a decoder wired in, and this allows the controller to identify each solenoid valve.
+The decoder system's benefit has a two-wire cable for your whole system and accurate feedback on individual solenoid performance.